Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 Thanks to the node's subscription to the `base_scan` topic, the *CallBack* function of the node will always know what the robot sees in front of it.
 To let the robot make its way around the circuit, I implemented a simple code that exploits the Data acquired by the laser scans.
 The Data coming from the scanners is composed of two different arrays.
 One related to the **intensity** of the lasers the other one to the **scan ranges**.
 I used the second array to collect reliable information to manage the robot's navigation speed.
-I devided the area covered by the lasers in five main areas each one composed of 100 lasers.
-The first one covers form the index 0 to 100, the following one from 200 to 300, than 310 to 410, 420 to 520 and the last one from 620 to 720.
+I devided the area covered by the lasers in three main areas each one composed of 100 lasers.
+The first one covers form the index 0 to 100, the following one forms 310 to 410, and the last one from 620 to 720.
 Thanks to the function `mini(float array [720], int starting_index, int n_lasers)`, the detecting areas will return the minimum distance value registered by the lasers.

 * *INPUTS*:
     * `float arr[720]`: The ranges' array.